meta-space-org/playnetwork/docs/server/NetworkEntity.md

 <a name='function_send'></a>
 ### <a href='#function_send'>send(name, [data])</a>

 Send a named message to a [NetworkEntity].
+It will be received by all clients that know about this NetworkEntity.

 | Param | Type | Description |
 | --- | --- | --- |